Privacy Rights Clearinghouse

 However, the above reporting restrictions do not apply to jobs with an annual salary of $75,000 or more a year.
 (FCRA §605(b)(3).

 In California, an exception exists for the health care industry where any employer who has an interest in hiring a person with access to patients can ask about sex related arrests.
-And, when an employee may have access to medications, an employer can ask about drug related arrests.
+When an employee may have access to medications, an employer can ask about drug related arrests.

 - Workers' compensation.
 In most states including California, when an employee's claim goes through the state system or the Workers' Compensation Appeals Board (WCAB), the case becomes public record.
 An employer may only use this information if an injury might interfere with one's ability to perform required duties.
 Under the federal Americans with Disabilities Act, employers cannot use medical information or the fact an applicant filed a workers' compensation claim to discriminate against applicants.
 (42 USC §12101).